qiz013/cse15l-lab-reports/lab-report-2-week-4.md

 Symptom: unexpected output

+## some remarks:
--  in fact, my group did not strictly make three changes to the code
+ in fact, my group did not strictly make three changes to the code

+## relationship between the bug, the symptom, and the failure-inducing input:

 failure - inducing input : an input or a test-case which causes your code to fail (i.e. exception (compile time, runtime) or cause nonsensical output) symptom : is a problem/ an outcome different from the expected